 Today, March 25, the Church celebrates the feast of the Annunciation, the moment when the Angel Gabriel came to visit the Blessed Virgin Mary in Nazareth and invited her to fulfill her role in salvation history by becoming the Mother of the Redeemer, Jesus Christ.

-As Catholics, we might think that the Incarnation is a Christian event.
-While the Incarnation does define us as Christians, Jesus came to redeem the whole world.
-God coming to dwell among us as a man is the defining moment of all human history.
-It is an echo of the creation of man, the fall, and the human struggle to claim the promise of our future glory in the new Adam, Jesus Christ.
+As Catholics, or other christians, we might think that the Incarnation is strictly a Christian event.
+While the Incarnation of Jesus Christ does define christianity, Jesus came to redeem the whole world – not only those who believe in him.
+God coming to dwell among us as a man, therefore, is the defining moment of all human history.
+It is an echo of the creation of man, the fall, and the human struggle to reclaim the promise of our future glory in the new Adam, Jesus Christ.

 The Redeemer of Man

-As the defining moment of human history, and the event that illuminates the mystery of humanity, the Incarnation is the curriculum of a Catholic liberal education.
-We cannot confuse the term liberal with the way it is commonly used as a political term.
-A liberal education in the classical tradition has as its goal human freedom.
+As the defining moment of human history, and the event that illuminates the mystery of humanity, the Incarnation is at the center of a Catholic liberal education.
+It is important to not confuse the term liberal with the way it is now commonly associated with a political perspective.
+A liberal education in the classical sense has as its goal human freedom.
 Jesus himself told his disciples – and us – that if we know him, we will know the truth, and the truth will make us free… veritas liberabit vos in Latin (Jn.
 8.32).
 The second person of the Holy Trinity, the Incarnate Word, came to lead us to truth.
-The pursuit of truth that sets us free is the goal of a classical liberal arts education.
+The pursuit of Jesus Christ who IS the truth that sets us free is the goal of a classical liberal arts education.

 Once again, Saint John Paul II, reflecting on these words from St. John’s gospel, said that they contain “both a fundamental requirement and a warning: the requirement of an honest relationship with regard to truth as a condition for authentic freedom, and the warning to avoid every kind of illusory freedom, every superficial unilateral freedom, every freedom that fails to enter into the whole truth about man and the world.”
 (RH 12)